nestorhq/nestor-ts/README.md

 # TODO

-[ ] update APIGateway if exists, otherwise a duplicate is created [ ] update policy of lambda to allow API Gateway invocation [ ] check if update of cunction works after publishing of the function
+- [ ] update APIGateway if exists, otherwise a duplicate is created
+- [ ] update policy of lambda to allow API Gateway invocation
+- [ ] check if update of function works after publishing of the function